openservicebrokerapi/servicebroker/spec.md

 Platform MUST remember the Service Instance.

 When a deprovisioning fails, the Service Instance can still be usable or unusable or its state could be unknown.
-If a Service Instance became unusable, the Platform SHOULD NOT allow the creation of new bindings.
+If a Service Instance becomes unusable, the Platform SHOULD NOT request new Service Bindings for that Service Instance.
 If the broker does not indicate in the [Error response](#service-broker-errors) or [Last Operation response](#polling-last-operation-for-service-instances) whether the Service Instance is usable or not, the Platform SHOULD assume it is